kalavattam/2023_tutorial_ChIP-seq/tutorial.md

-check_variables=true  # Echo the variables assigned above check_binary=true     # Check if the Julia binary is installed/in PATH check_operation=true  # Check the operation to download and install Julia run_operation=false   # Run the operation to download and install Julia update_path=true      # Update PATH to include Julia binary
+check_variables=true  # Echo the variables assigned above check_binary=true     # Check if the Julia binary is installed/in PATH check_operation=true  # Check the operation to download and install Julia run_operation=true   # Run the operation to download and install Julia update_path=true      # Update PATH to include Julia binary

 #  Check and echo variables